bic-org-uk/bic-lcf/docs/LCF-DataFrameworks.md

 This function combines the core functions for retrieval of a list of manifestations (entity type E01) and list of stock items (entity type E02).

 ### <a name="f25"></a> 25 Retrieve selection criterion type list
+\[*Deprecated in v1.2.0*\]

 [Back to functions list](#functions)

 This function is the same as the core function 02 for retrieving a list of entities of type E12 Selection criterion.

+NOTE - Implementation of this function is now deprecated.
+A new approach to the expression of search and selection criteria for the retrieval of lists of entities is to be added in a future version.

 ### <a name="f26"></a> 26 Retrieve list of available items at a specific location
+\[*Deprecated in v1.2.0*\]

+NOTE - Implementation of this function is now deprecated.
+A new approach to the expression of search and selection criteria for the retrieval of lists of entities is to be added in a future version.

 [Back to functions list](#functions)

 This function selects all items that are available to be borrowed at a specific location and is the same as function 25 with specific Selection criteria: a specific location and a specific circulation status (CIS03 = 'Available').